brainstormforce/wp-spectra/README.md

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 ## Changelog ##
+### x.x.x ###
+* Feature: Transform to - Added transform to option from Core Pullquote to Spectra Blockquote and Core List to Spectra Iconlist.

 ### 2.11.0 - WEDNESDAY, 27th DECEMBER 2023 ###
 * New: All new AI based Template Kit library